 In recent years, several formal methods have been developed for automatic test generation.
 However, when putting these methods into practice, many test generation tools fail due to implementation-specific restrictions.
 Only a few promising reports are presented in literature for real-life protocols, see e. g.
-[5, 6, 13, 17].
+[10, 5, 6, 14].

 AUTOLINK is a research and development project which aims at tackling this problem.
-It has been started in 1996 by the Institute for Telematics in Lübeck (Germany) and Telelogic AB in Malmö (Sweden).
-AUTOLINK is part of Telelogic's TAU development environment.
-TAU provides tools for the design, analysis and compilation of systems and protocols specified in SDL (Specification and Description Language) [2, 8], MSC (Message Sequence Chart) [3] and TTCN (Tree and Tabular Combined Notation) [16].
-It supports the object-oriented features of SDL'96 and also allows the combined use of SDL with ASN.1 (Abstract Syntax Notation One) as defined in ITU-T Recommendation Z.105 [1].
+It has been started in 1996 by the Institute for Telematics, Lübeck, and Telelogic AB, Malmö.
+The AUTOLINK tool is part of Telelogic's TAU development environment.
+TAU provides tools for the design, analysis and compilation of systems and protocols specified in the ITU-T Specification and Description Language (SDL) [2, 8].
+Besides SDL, TAU supports the specification languages MSC [3] and TTCN [13].

+Since Autolink is integrated within the Tau tools, it provides extensive support for SDL'92.
+It also allows to use SDL combined with Abstract Syntax Notation One (ASN.1) as defined in ITU-T Recommendation Z.105 [1].